Pylons/pylons/pylons/docs/configuration.rst

 .. note::

     There is one final piece of middleware called Cascade which is used to serve static content and JavaScript files during development.
-Before placing a Pylons application into production, this line should be commented out and the static files should be served by a webserver for top performance.
+For top performance, consider wrapping the line that wraps the app with Cascade in an if block that checks to see if ``debug`` is set to true.
+    Then have the webserver or a :term:`CDN` serve static files.

 .. warning::